OpenMined/TenSEAL/CONTRIBUTING.md

 ### Roadmap

+Planned work is tracked in [GitHub issues](https://github.com/OpenMined/TenSEAL/issues).
-The roadmap of the project which can be found [here](https://github.com/OpenMined/Roadmap/blob/master/crypto_team/projects/TenSEAL.md) is mainly drawn by the homomorphic encryption group in the [crypto team](https://github.com/OpenMined/Roadmap/tree/master/crypto_team) at OpenMined.
+Direction is set mainly by the homomorphic encryption group at OpenMined; the [Slack community](https://slack.openmined.org) is the place to discuss it.

+> **Note:** the `OpenMined/Roadmap` repository this section used to link to no
+> longer exists.

 ## How Can I Contribute?